THAILAND: Bangkok & Chiang Mai

 We have a blast at a cooking class in a private home along a canal reached only by longboat.
 Here we learn specific Bangkok specialties and cook our lunch at a hands-on class.

-Top tier shopping includes the famous, stunningly beautiful Jim Thompson House with its gorgeous silks and world-class restaurant.
-The Jim Thompson House was the home of a self-made American entrepreneur and founder of the Jim Thompson Thai Silk Company.
+Top tier shopping includes the famous, stunningly beautiful Jim Thompson House with its gorgeous silks.
+It was the home of a self-made American entrepreneur and founder of the Jim Thompson Thai Silk Company.
 He was awarded the Order of the white Elephant, bestowed to foreigners who rendered exceptional service to Thailand.
 In 1967 Thompson was on vacation with friends in Malaysia, went for a walk in the jungle and never returned.
-In the center of Bangkok the Thompson complex of six traditional Thai buildings now include a museum, silk and gift shops, and restaurant surrounded by lush gardens where we enjoy dinner.
+In the center of Bangkok the Thompson complex of six traditional Thai teak buildings now include a small museum and silk gift shop surrounded by lush gardens.

 The tour is ten days, including one day/night traveling in each direction LAX-BKK-LAX.